jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Import-Private-Image.md

 ![](../../../../../image/vm/Image-Import-Image-Overview.png)<br>
 ### 1. Image Preparation
 To guarantee the availability of imported images, please be sure to conduct image configuration test before import by referring to JD Cloud & AI image making requirements, especially key configuration of starting method, partition and [virtio Installation](https://docs.jdcloud.com/en/virtual-machines/install-virtio-driver), and carry out import operation after confirming the images conforming to JD Cloud & AI specifications.<br>

 Meanwhile, to guarantee that imported images can get such functions as password modification, monitoring data reporting, security scan testing, etc. under the JD Cloud & AI environment, you are suggested to install important system components before exporting images.
 For the functions and installation methods of system components, please refer to: [Public image system components](https://docs.jdcloud.com/en/virtual-machines/default-agent-in-public-image). <br>

 For Linux images, self inspection of important system configurations can be completed with the image self-inspection tool provided by us.
 For the use method, please refer to: [Image Self-inspection Tool](Image-Check-Tool.md)

 ### 2. Image File Generation
 Importation of the image files in four types of formats, i.e., RAW, VHD, QCOW2 and VMDK are supported.
 Please designate the correct file format before generating image files.<br>

 The iso image format isn’t supported, please change the format of the image into the designated format by VirtualBox, virt-manager or other tools before importation.
 For the operation guidance, please refer to: [Convert the image format](Convert-Image-File-Format.md), [conversion of images in ISO format](Convert-Image-File-Format-From-ISO.md)

 ### 3. Upload the image file
-Before operating imported images, it is required to ensure that [the Object Storage Service has been enabled](https://docs.jdcloud.com/en/object-storage-service/sign-up-service-2) and [bucket has been created](https://docs.jdcloud.com/en/object-storage-service/create-bucket-2), and then upload the image file to the bucket in the **same region** of the image expected to be imported, and get the file downloading link.<br>
+Before operating imported images, it is required to ensure that [the Object Storage Service has been enabled](https://docs.jdcloud.com/en/object-storage-service/sign-up-service-2) and [bucket has been created](https://docs.jdcloud.com/en/object-storage-service/create-bucket-2), and then upload the image file to the bucket in the **same region** of the image expected to be imported, and acquire the intranet download link of files (by changing the "s3" in download link domain into "s3-internal").<br>

 Directly click **Replicate** icon to get an external link, if the access permission of the bucket is "public read/write" or "public read and private write".<br>
 ![](../../../../../image/vm/Image-Import-Image-Step1.png)